Object Properties panel or property inspector, provides a set of behavior tools for the sound Objects.

 - Curve - The path of the Object rounds itself to flow through the motion points with a smooth curvature, averaging its movement.

 Note: Motion paths can also be scripted meaning the motions follows a Lua Script.

 Impulse Type - Defines at what rate and time the Object follows the motion points.

 - Duration - Length of time from one motion point coordinate to the next.

 - Velocity - Speed between one motion point coordinate to the next.

-Motion points can be given an ability to slightly deviate from their exact coordinates, within a boundary, at random.
+Motion points have the ability to deviate from their exact coordinates within a boundary at random.
 The values entered are relative to the units of the Object they’re affecting.
-For example, when an Object is working in meters, and you change Point Entropy from 0, 0, 0 to 1, 1, 1, the actual position of the Object when it reaches that motion point will differ up to 1 cubic meter in any direction, using a random number generator within the platform.
+For example, when an Object is working in meters, and you change Randomness from '0, 0, 0' to '1, 1, 1' - when the Object reaches that motion point it will differ up to one cubic meter in any direction.
+The functionality is using a random number generator within the platform.

 Motion Path List